arizvisa/ida-minsc/README.md

 Installation should be pretty simple and requires simply cloning the repository directly into the user's IDA user directory.
 On the Windows platform, this is typically located at `$APPDATA/Roaming/Hex-Rays/IDA Pro`.
 Whereas on the Linux platform this can be found at `$HOME/.idapro`.
-Once installed, after IDA Pro loads its IDAPython plugin, the `idapythonrc.py` belonging to IDA-minsc will be executed which will then populate the default namespace with the plugin.
+This contents of this repository should actually replace that directory.
+If you have any files that presently reside there, simply move them into the repository's directory.
+After installation, IDA Pro should load its IDAPython plugin which should result in the `idapythonrc.py` belonging to IDA-minsc being executed which will then replace IDAPython's default namespace with the one belonging to the plugin's.

 To clone the repository in a directory `$TARGET`, one can simply do: